carpentries-incubator/rapid-usability-tutorial/CONTRIBUTING.md

 #### Contributors
 Contributors are people who have given advice or written content that was incorporated into this lesson.
 People who have presented this lesson are also considered contributors.
-You can become a contributor by opening an issue or pull request.
+You can become a contributor by opening an issue or pull request or by sending us an [email][contact].
 When suggestions or changes are integrated, your name will be added to the alphabetical list of contributors above.

 #### Maintainers
 Maintainers are contributors that have a formal responsibility keeping this lesson usable by the community.